DeAndre Carter

-DeAndre Carter (born April 10, 1993) is an American football wide receiver and return specialist for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Sacramento State before signing with the Baltimore Ravens as an undrafted free agent in 2015.
-Carter has also been a member of several other NFL teams.
+DeAndre Carter (born April 10, 1993) is an American professional football wide receiver and return specialist for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Sacramento State Hornets before signing with the Baltimore Ravens as an undrafted free agent in 2015.
+Carter has been a member of eleven NFL rosters in his career.

 College career

-Carter attended Sacramento State, where he played wide receiver and was named first-team FCS All-American in 2014 after recording 99 receptions for 1,321 yards and 17 touchdowns.
+Carter attended Sacramento State, where he played wide receiver and was named first-team Football Championship Subdivision (FCS) All-American in 2014 after recording 99 receptions for 1,321 yards and 17 touchdowns.